 But you need a nursing degree.

 So if you found this article by searching for the best jobs for recent college grads, then the last thing I’d recommend is going back to get another degree if you don’t already have a degree in nursing.
+Yet if you do have this degree, then rest assured that it’s a career with a great average salary and good job security.

 Various types of engineering jobs will pay extremely well right out of college.
 But like Nursing, you’re going to need a specific degree to get started.